 1988 'Rue de la Privadenche,' behind the huge door is a gite nowadays 2015

-1988 Tell comes up the stairs halfway this street.
+1988 Tell came up the stairs halfway this street.
 The stairs have a railing nowadays 2015

-This is also the place where O'grady discovers Tell is not one of the spelled 'smilers.'
+This is the place where O'grady discovered Tell is not one of the spelled 'smilers.'
 The door, behind O'grady, was in the same street and in opposite of the stairs Tell ented this street).

 I don't have a picture of the door unfortunately, but it's the same spot On the left side